cloudfoundry/uaa/README.md

 4. `app` (sample) is a user application that uses both of the above

+5. `login` (sample) is an application that performs authentication for the UAA acting as a back end service

 In CloudFoundry terms

 * `uaa` provides an authentication service plus authorized delegation for